dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database.md

 print(info)
 ```

 3. To load data from the "family" table in incremental mode, utilizing the "updated" field, you can employ the `sql_table` resource.
-In the provided code, the last value of the "updated" field is stored in the DLT state, initially set to January 1, 2022, at midnight (00:00:00).
+In the provided code, the last value of the "updated" field is stored in the dlt state, initially set to January 1, 2022, at midnight (00:00:00).
 During subsequent runs, only the new data created after the last recorded "updated" value will be loaded.
 This ensures efficient and targeted data retrieval, optimizing the processing of your pipeline.

 ```python
 family = sql_table(